heyuitsme/new-inventory-manager/README.md

 6. Run command `npm install` to install dependencies.
 7. Run command `npm start` to start app.
 8. Go to `http://localhost:3000/` to interact with app.

+## Basic requirements:
+1. Create a simple inventory app with limited UI to create, read, update and delete inventory.
+2. (optional extra) Add a button to export all products to a CSV file.